 Like most myths, there is some basis for them in true life events or situations.
-It’s just that you need to remember to understand things in their proper perspective.
-It is true that mefloquine was one of the drugs that was tested by the CIA during its MK Ultra project.
+It’s just that you need to remember to understand things from their proper perspective.
+It is true that mefloquine was one of the drugs that were tested by the CIA during its MK Ultra project.
 There is documented evidence of this, and I have no doubts this happened.
-The fact that governments undertake in dubious projects such as this should come as a surprise to nobody by now.
+The fact that governments undertake dubious projects such as this should come as a surprise to nobody by now.

 There is nothing significant in the fact that mefloquine was being tested in this program, which ended in 1973 by the way.
-It was tested because other drugs with a similar make up to it were known to have mind altering side effects.
-To be on the safe side, I spent some time looking into the probability that there might be some truth to the rumor.
+It was tested because other drugs with a similar makeup to it were known to have mind-altering side effects.
+To be on the safe side, I spent some time looking into the probability that there might be some truth to the rumour.
 I could find absolutely no credible evidence that would convince me that it would warrant further investigation.
 This myth is just that, a myth, and it has been busted.

 The Business and Politics of Pharmaceuticals

-In the 1980’s, the regulation of prescription drugs had become a topic of great discussion in a number of circles.
-There was a growing call to reduce the time that it was taking for drugs to hit the market, and an interesting mix of parties were making this call.
+In the 1980s, the regulation of prescription drugs had become a topic of great discussion in a number of circles.
+There was a growing call to reduce the time that it was taking for drugs to hit the market, and an interesting mix of parties was making this call.